 This post may contain affiliate links.
 Read my disclosure policy.

-This Gluten-Free New York Crumb Cake is fluffy, tender, and moist with a sweet streusel topping.
+This Gluten-Free Coffee Cake is fluffy, tender, and moist with a sweet streusel topping.
+It’s the classic New York crumb cake that’s truly all about the crumbs!
 Perfect for breakfast, brunch, or an afternoon snack with a cup of coffee, especially when you want something special for the holidays.

 Easy Gluten-Free Coffee Cake